vlopezalvarez/ietf-oam-tests/I-D/draft-contreras-opsawg-oam-tests-yang.md

   OAM test-sequence:

   > a holder of the device and provides power supply for the device in it.

+## Requirements Language

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{!BCP14}}, {{!RFC2119}}, {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

 ## Tree Diagram